msu-cmse-courses/cmse495-FS25/Syllabus.md

 ### Team Meetings (Typically on Mondays)

 Teams are expected to conduct multiple formal team meetings each week to work on the projects.
 Although some time will be provided during class to conduct meetings, students must work together to arrange regular meetings outside of class.

+***Teams are expected to also arrange regular meetings with their community partners to keep them informed about the progress of the project and ask questions.***

 Meeting agendas and notes are required for all meetings and should include the following:

 - Meeting time, location and duration
 - Attendance